alligrader/ui-ux/ux/user-stories.md

 ## Students

+- High: As a Student Judith can create an account so that she can access the site
+- High: As a Student Judith can login so that she can access the site
+- High: As a Student Judith can logout so that she can protect her information
 - High: As a student, Judith can see the classes she's enrolled in (those that have an account on this platform)
 - Low: As a student, Judith can see the classes she's enrolled in (those that don't have an account on this platform)
 - Medium: As a student, Judith can manage her personal information (name, email address)